Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 ship 100:
 - By RetroAdvance64.
-- A direct remake to the original ship.
-In collaboration with Sorao.
+- [Re-made by the original artist] -- In collaboration with Sorao.

 ship 102:
 - By ML500.